YuyeJ48/Towards-Automated-BIM-Conflict-Resolution-Using-Reinforcement-Learning/README.md

-# Automated BIM Conflict Resolution Using RL
+# Towards Automated BIM Conflict Resolution Using RL

-This code combines Gym-based RL environment and Solibri APIs to train an agent in real BIM environment to solve conflicts in IFC model.
+This code base contains implementation of the paper: [Towards Automated BIM Conflict Resolution Using Reinforcement Learning](https://mediatum.ub.tum.de/doc/1781883/1781883.pdf) This paper combines Gym-based RL environment and Solibri APIs to train an agent in real BIM environment to solve conflicts in IFC model.
 The PPO algorithm is the main focus, but DQN is also included, both algorithms are employed from the Stable-Baselines3.

 ## Installation